Venkatpolavarapu/Data-Science/README.md

 # Data-Science
-Machine Learning Load and Explore Data set
+Machine Learning - Load and Explore Data set
-Boston House Prices Data set is being considered for this purpose Jupyter Notebook with Sklearn built in data set is considered for this example
+'Boston House Prices' Data set is being considered for this purpose Jupyter Notebook with Sklearn built in data set is considered for this example And, I will walk you through Linear Regression using the above dataset